 VA's National Center for PTSD serves as a resource for healthcare professionals, Veterans and families.
 Information, self-help resources, and other helpful information can be found at www.ptsd.va.gov.

 The PTSD Coach is a mobile application that provides information about PTSD, self assessment and symptom management tools and provides information about to connect with resources that are available for those who might be dealing with post trauma effects.
 The PTSD Coach is available as a free download for iPhone or Android devices.

 Mental Health Residential Rehabilitation

 Mental Health Residential Rehabilitation Treatment Programs (MH RRTP) (including domiciliaries) provide residential rehabilitative and clinical care to Veterans who have a wide range of problems, illnesses, or rehabilitative care needs which can be medical, psychiatric, substance use, homelessness, vocational, educational, or social.
 The MH RRTP provides a 24-hour therapeutic setting utilizing a peer and professional support environment.
 The programs provide a strong emphasis on psychosocial rehabilitation and recovery services that instill personal responsibility to achieve optimal levels of independence upon discharge to independent or supportive community living.
 MH RRTP also provides rehabilitative care for homeless Veterans.

-Eligibility: VA may provide domiciliary care to Veterans whose annual gross household income does not exceed the maximum annual rate of VA pension or to Veterans the Secretary of Veterans Affairs determines have no adequate means of support.
+Eligibility: VA may provide domiciliary care to veterans whose annual gross household income does not exceed the maximum annual rate of VA pension or to veterans the VA determines have no adequate means of support.
 The copays for extended care services apply to domiciliary care.
-Call the nearest benefits or health care facility to obtain the latest information.
+Call the nearest benefits or health care facility at 800-827-1000 to obtain the latest information.